 HOLY SWEET BABY JESUS BRYSON TILLER GODDAMN!

 TRAPSOUL had the second most streams with an astounding 24 million, not quite able to top Rihanna but significantly better than The Weeknd, Fetty Wap, Kendrick Lamar and a lot of other superstars, which kind of makes Tiller a superstar in his own right, right?
-TRAPSOUL dropped six months ago, for it to still be doing those kind of numbers is absolutely astounding.
+TRAPSOUL dropped six months ago, for it to still be doing those kinds of numbers is absolutely astounding.

 I'd now place money on Tiller becoming a huge force in music over the next couple years, but if I had only been looking at sales I would have come to the exact opposite conclusion, which goes to show that it's just not the numbers that matter, it's which numbers.
 Right now sales are still absolutely a factor, but moving into the future streaming's only going to become more popular, and Tiller's currently doing bigger streaming numbers than Future.